Page last updated: 28 November 2019

-Cape Town Cricket Club fields four teams across the Western Province Cricket Association – and one in the Friendly Cricketers’ Association.
+Cape Town Cricket Club fields five teams across the Western Province Cricket Association – and one in the Friendly Cricketers’ Association.

 - First XI (premier league)